qszhao/UBDCDataDives2020/README.md

 # UBDCDataDives2020

-This github repo deposits the python programming code and related data for UBDC Interactive Data Dives in 2020 by Dr. Qunshan Zhao.
+This github repo deposits the python programming code and related data for UBDC Interactive Data Dive in Oct 2020 by Dr. Qunshan Zhao.
+The Data Dive topic is "An exploration of fuel poverty in the private rental housing market".

+More details of this Data Dive event can be found [here](https://www.ubdc.ac.uk/education-and-events/events-and-courses/upcoming-events/an-exploration-of-fuel-poverty-in-the-private-rental-housing-market/)